-Biological factors: physical health (or illness), genetics, neurotransmitters (brain chemistry), medications, alcohol and drugs, or sleep
+- Biological facts: physical health (or illness), genetics, neurotransmitters (brain chemistry), medications, alcohol and drugs, or sleep

-Social factors: family, peer relationships, culture, environment, socioeconomics, and life experiences such as trauma, abuse and neglect
+- Social factors: family, peer relationships, culture, socioeconomics, and life experiences such as trauma, abuse and neglect

 Mental illness can affect people from any religion, culture, economic background, or nationality.
 A number of factors are associated with mental illness.
 Some of these factors include:

-Chemical imbalance: An imbalance of chemicals, called neurotransmitters, in the brain can cause mental illness.
-Most drugs that are used to manage mental health illnesses try to correct this imbalance.
+Chemical imbalance.
+An imbalance of chemicals, called neurotransmitters, in the brain can cause a mental illness.
+Most drugs that are used to manage mental health illnesses try to correct this balance.

-Drug use: Research shows that drug use can be associated with mental health problems.
+Drug use.
+Research shows that drug use can be associated with mental health problems.
 Sometimes the drug used can change the brain chemistry, making a person more likely to develop a mental illness.
-When using drugs as self-medication for a mental illness, this is called a co-occurring disorder or co-morbidity.
+When using drugs as self-medication for a mental illness, this is called a co-occurring disorder or comorbidity.
 Although it is common for substance use disorders to occur with other mental illnesses, this does not mean that one is the cause of the other, even if one appeared first.
-For more information on the relationship between drug use and mental illness, check out the National Center for Biotechnology Information, U.S. National Library of Medicine website.

 How common is mental illness?